confirmationbias616/weather_db/README.md

 Favour API's where available.
 If there's no API, default to using BeautifulSoup to parse through relevant info.

 Data to retrieve:
-* (1,2,3,4,5)-day forecast for the follwoing measruments:
+* (1,2,3,4,5)-day forecast for the following measurements:
     * High
     * Low
     * Day pop